kubernetes-sigs/gateway-api-inference-extension/site-src/guides/troubleshooting.md

 ## 400 Bad Request

 ### `model not found in request body` or `prompt not found in request`
 If the OpenAI API endpoint you're using isn't working as expected, the issue might be related to the request body format.
-The endpoint picker (EPP) assumes that if a request is a POST, its body must contain the `model` and `prompt` fields.
+The endpoint picker (EPP) assumes that if a request is a POST, its body must contain the `model` field and the `prompt` (or `messages`) field.
 This is because the gateway currently assumes the requests are for Large Language Models (LLMs).

 **Solution**: Make sure your request body contains the missing field.